-Classroom Discussions: Although this class is primarily lecture-based, you will be encouraged to contribute to classroom discussions on the topic of the day or other relevant political topics which may arise.
-Given the nature of this course students may express political views contrary to your own and while no one is required to agree with another's political views you are required to be respectful.
+Classroom Discussions: Given the nature of this course students may express political views contrary to your own and while no one is required to agree with another's political views you are required to be respectful.
 I encourage you to honestly express your views in this class but you must be respectful in both your tone and delivery.